No one likes cold showers. Especially during our cold Minnesota winters.

 Generally, a new water heater will last an average of 12 years, give or take, with proper maintenance and service.
 However, many factors play a part in determining how long your hot water heater will last, including these little-known facts.
 Factors that affect your water heaters lifespan include:

-- Tank vs tankless.
+- Tank vs tankless

-- The quality of your water (hard water can lessen lifespan by 2 years or more).
+- The quality of your water (hard water can lessen lifespan by 2 years or more)

-- How often you use it.
+- How often you use it

-There are also electric and gas hot water heaters that will vary in lifespan, but in general gas ones last 8-12 years, while an electric heater could last upwards of 10-15 years.
+There are also electric and gas water heaters that will vary in lifespan, but in general gas ones last 8-12 years, while an electric heater could last upwards of 10-15 years.

 You can call a repair person to clean out the sediment and flush your system which could help alleviate the issue.
-An older appliance it may be best to replace.
+If it’s an older appliance it may be best to consider a replacement.

 Another common issue—especially in tanks that have not been properly maintained—is regular wear and tear.
 If you find your water heater leaking or making knocking noises, it’s a good sign it’s out of commission.
 Also, when rusty water runs through your faucets, and your tank is over 10 years old, go ahead and get yourself a new water heater.

 Taking into account lifespan, location, usage, and hard water, you can estimate pretty well how long your hot water heater is going to last.
-Industry experts like Bob Vila say it may be a good idea to replace your hot water heater up to two years before it’s expected lifespan.
+Industry experts like Bob Vila say it may be a good idea to replace your hot water heater before the end of its expected lifespan.

 You avoid the unexpected expense and can budget for a new water heater if you know it’s nearing the end of its lifespan.
-You also avoid the pain of having to be without water while you wait for it to get repaired.
-Lastly, you can take your time, do your research, figure out how long do water heaters last, and pick the right heater that suits all of your needs.
+You also avoid the pain of having to be without hot water while you wait for it to get repaired.
+Lastly, you can take your time, do your research, figure out how long water heaters last, and pick the right heater that suits all of your needs.

-Plus, as the years go by, and newer models are produced, chances are your 10-year-old water heater has been less efficient than any newer model for quite some time.
+As the years go by and newer models are produced, chances are your 10-year-old water heater has been less efficient than any newer model for quite some time.
 It’s likely your water heater is either not meeting requirements, or is at least unnecessarily raising your utility bills due to inefficiency.

 When it comes to water heaters, you do not want to cut corners and get something cheap.
 So yes, brands matter.
 But when looking for a new water heater, it can be overwhelming choosing between different brands and types of hot water heaters on the market.
 One way to start is by researching the type of hot water heater you want.

-You may go with a tank, tankless, storage, or solar—whichever you think works best for your home.
-But, a better bet may be researching the most reputable brands out there because along with the type of heater, you want to consider price, customer service, and reliability the most.
+You can choose whichever you think works best for your home.
+But, a better bet may be researching the most reputable brands out there because along with the type of heater, you want to consider:

 Some of those brands are familiar household names that have supplied homes with top-of-the-line appliances for decades.
 That familiarity can be enough to prove where they stand when it comes to reputation and quality.

+Brands like Bradford White that are supplied by professional plumbers are much higher quality than water heaters mass-produced for big-box retail stores.
 Avoid the sting of a sudden cold shower and contact us today to get a hot water heater that does the job.